Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    ### Building and emulating the design
    Notice the "Assistant" window pane with its 3 main flow steps
-   1. Emulation-SW: to validate the design at the fucntional level
+   1. Emulation-SW: to validate the design at the functional level
    2. Emulation-HW: compile the kernel into a cycle accurate representation to better gauge metrics
    3. Hardware: to launch the full compilation and generate a bitstream